-- rate law is an experimental fact, but law of mass action is theoretical
+- the rate law is an experimental fact, but the law of mass action is theoretical

-- rate law is always is always different from the expression of law of mass action
+- the rate law is always different from the expression of the law of mass action

-- rate law is more informative than law of mass action for the development of mechanism
+- the rate law is more informative than the law of mass action for the development of a mechanism

 2. The temperature coefficient of a reaction is 2.
 How many times the rate of reaction increases when the temperature is increased from 30oC to 60oC.

 3. If a reaction with t1/2 = 69.3 sec, has a rate constant 10-2 per sec the order is

 4. K for a zero-order reaction is 2 x 10-2 mole/L/sec.
 If the concentration of reactant after 25 sec is 0.5M, the initial concentration must have been

 5. A first-order reaction is 75% complete after 32 minutes.
 When was 50% of the reaction completed?

 6. What is the half-life of a radioactive substance if 87.5% of any given amount of the substance disintegrate in 40 minutes?

 - 10 min